celiason/architecture/README.md

  <!-- "American craftsman style", "American Foursquare", "Queen Anne", and "Colonial" types of architecture.
 This lowered the number of images from XX to XX. -->

 Many houses were photographed at weird angles, obscured by trees, or in bad lighting.
 To account for this, I can use augmentation - that is, warp, transform, skew, change lighting/contrast of images prior to training.
-This way, when we run the model on real images we can potentially have better results.
-This has been shown for cases like X and Y. Below are some examples of transformations done on a house image.
+This way, when we run the model on real images we can potentially have better results. <!--This has been shown for cases like X and Y.--> Below are some examples of transformations done on a house image.

 ![](reports/figures/warp.jpg)